 Patients can decide to undergo their nonablative fractional wavelength laser treatment with or without the application of a topical anesthetic.

 When a patient receives a Moxi treatment without anesthetic, the treatment time is shorter, lasting as few as 15 minutes.
 Even if a patient decides to receive a topical anesthetic, his or her nonablative fractional wavelength laser treatment session is typically complete within 30-60 minutes.

 Since the time it takes to complete a nonablative fractional wavelength laser treatment is relatively short, many people refer to this revolutionary laser treatment as the perfect lunchtime facial.

-Patients who choose not to have a topical anesthetic may experience several sensations.
-The types of sensations a patient experiences depends on the levels of energy the provider applies to the treatment area during his or her laser treatment session.
+Patients who decide to forego the application of a topical anesthetic may experience several sensations.
+The sensations a patient experiences depends on the levels of energy the provider applies to the treatment area during his or her laser treatment session.